News Update -- Cedar Creek Treehouse

 Cindy J. and Ed W. ( Oak Park, Illinois, 7/1/00 ) -- "Cedars Serenade" (Nice waltz!)

 In addition to the wonderful people who visited us this season, the treehouse received national and international media recognition.
 First was a feature on the Oprah Winfrey Show ("Not Your Typical Vacation", originally aired on May 31, 2000.)
 The next thing you know, Cedar Creek Treehouse received Top Pick on Discovery.com Travel Channel Web site as World's Best eco-lodging with alternative energy sources.
-Discovery Travel Online, the travel web site of the Discovery Channel, is featuring Cedar Creek Treehouse as one of the world's most fascinating " Unusual Hotels".

 We were also approached by "Wheel of Misfortune" (the national TV game show) who wanted to offer our treehouse as a "prize" for winning contestants.
 After consulting with numerous guests and friends, we decided to pass on the invitation ... but you don't have to be a winner on the show to come here -- just give us a call!